noogen-projects/lew/README.md

 cargo +nightly fmt
 ```

-Enable autoformatting for IntelliJ IDEA with the Rust plugin:
+To enable autoformatting for IntelliJ IDEA with the Rust plugin:

-`Settings -> Languages and Frameworks -> Rust -> Rustfmt -> Run rustfmt on Save`
+`File -> Settings -> Languages & Frameworks -> Rust -> Rustfmt, check "Run rustfmt on Save"`

-Run clippy:
+To run clippy, use the following command:

 ```shell script
 cargo clippy --all-targets --all-features -- -D warnings
 ```

-Setup git hook:
+To setup git hook, use the following command:

 ```shell script
 cp .git-pre-push.sh .git/hooks/pre-push